-Figure 8 shows that the CCSM modern simulation does a good job reproducing the seasonal cycle in mean temperature in the reanalysis.
-The biggest discrepancy is over Tibet, presumably due to the interpolation of the model output down to the 850 mb pressure level over high topography.
-The daily model output was high-pass filtered using a sixth-order high-pass Butterworth filter to emphasize variability on 1-5 day timescales.
+The CCSM does a good job of capturing the seasonal variations in temperature in the region, as seen by comparing Figure 7 with Figure 8.
+The biggest discrepancy is over Tibet, presumably due to the interpolation of the model output down to the 850-mb pressure level over high topography.

+However, and importantly for modeling dust storms, the CCSM does a poor job of simulating the seasonal cycle in temperature variability.
+To evaluate this, the daily model output was high-pass filtered using a sixth-order high-pass Butterworth filter to emphasize variability on 1-5 day timescales (using filtfilt as implemented in MATLAB).
 Figure 9 plots the standard deviation of this high-frequency variability for NCEP-NCAR reanalysis and for the CCSM modern simulation.
 The CCSM model is clearly deficient in this aspect of the modern simulation.
-The temperature variability is much stronger than in the reanalysis, by about a factor of two, on average.
-It is also clear that there are some major discrepancies in the seasonal cycle.
-Figure 10 compares temperature variability from station observations, filtered in the same way as the model output, for station observations around (45 °N, 90 °E).
+The temperature variability is much stronger than in the reanalysis, by about a factor of two on average, And beyond this difference in magnitude, it is also clear that there are some major discrepancies in the seasonal cycle of variability.

+The seasonality of the temperature variability can also be addressed using station data.
+Figure 10 compares station observations, filtered in the same way as the model output, for station observations around (45° N, 90° E).
 All of the station data show a springtime peak in temperature variability.
-The NCEP-NCAR reanalysis reproduces the magnitude of the temperature variability in this region, but has a secondary fall peak that is larger than that at the surface stations, except possibly Baytik Shan (45.37 °N, 90.53 °E).
-Figure 10 also clearly shows the temperature variability in the CCSM modern simulation is too large, and peaks in late summer instead of spring.
+The NCEP-NCAR reanalysis reproduces the magnitude of the temperature variability in this region but has a secondary fall peak that is larger than that at the surface stations, except possibly Baytik Shan (45.37° N, 90.53° E).
+Figure 10 also clearly shows the temperature variability in the CCSM modern simulation is too large and peaks in late summer instead of spring.
 The last glacial maximum CCSM simulation has temperature variability whose overall magnitude is similar to that in the modern simulation, but has an increase in winter variance and a reduction in summer variance.
-However, given the model's failure to reproduce the observed magnitude and phasing of the seasonal cycle, the changes suggested for the last glacial maximum should probably be treated skeptically.
+However, given the model's failure to reproduce the observed magnitude and phasing of the seasonal cycle, the changes suggested for the last glacial maximum should probably be regarded skeptically.

-A similar set of analyses for the 850 mb winds was also made (not shown).
+A similar set of analyses for the 850-mb winds was also made (not shown).
 The mean winds were in good agreement with the reanalysis but the high-frequency variability was again too large, and with a different seasonal cycle.
-All these calculations suggest that this particular model has difficulty in simulating the meterology of Asian dust storms.
-Excessive high-frequency variability appears to be a general characteristic in midlatitudes in the CCSM3 (Li, 2007), and so is not directly related to its relatively coarse resolution of T42 (about 3° by 3°).
-These results are for just one climate model and it would clearly be useful to analyze the whole suite of climate models available, with a particular focus on higher-resolution models.
-However, in relation to paleoclimate dust studies, these results emphasize the challenge in modeling even one component of the weather responsible for dust outbreaks in the modern climate.
-Inferences from the loess record about the cause of past climate changes can be made only cautiously.
+All these calculations suggest that this particular model has difficulty in simulating the meteorology of Asian dust storms.
+Excessive high-frequency variability appears to be a general characteristic in midlatitudes in the CCSM3 (Li, 2006) and so is